openframeworks/ofBook/chapters/shaders/chapter.md

 ### The graphics pipeline

 The triangle is the root of making 3D or even 2D scenes.
 We spend a lot of time trying to hide this or make them fancier, flashing, sparklier, etc, but the truth is: pretty much everything is a triangle.
-The OpenGL pipeline is pretty oriented towards the following workpath: your OF app fills OpenGL-managed memory buffers with arrays of points in 3D space (we're going to call these "vertices") and these "vertices" are projected into screen space, put together into triangles, and finally turned into pixel-sized fragments in a process called "rasterization".
+The OpenGL pipeline is pretty oriented towards the following workpath: your oF app fills OpenGL-managed memory buffers with arrays of points in 3D space (we're going to call these "vertices") and these "vertices" are projected into screen space, put together into triangles, and finally turned into pixel-sized fragments in a process called "rasterization".
 Finally, every fragment (read: pixel) is assigned a color value and drawn to the framebuffer so that you can actually see it.
 When we're talking about shaders, the whole "figuring out where vertices go in screen space" is a Vertex Shader and the whole "assign a color value to each pixel" is a Fragment Shader.
 The flow looks more or less like this (excuse the over-simplification)

 ![The pipeline](images/shaders_pipeline.png)

 Walking from the upper left to the lower right we have:

-* 1) Our OF application passing some vertex positions and texture coordinates to the graphics card
+* 1) Our oF application passing some vertex positions and texture coordinates to the graphics card
 * 2) Our Vertex Shader.
 * 3) Primitive Assembly setup of primitives, e.g. triangles, lines, and points
 * 4) Rasterization: interpolation of data (colors, texture coordinates, other varying values) for all pixels